-Linnea Warren May is a policy analyst at the RAND Corporation.
+Linnea Warren May is a senior policy analyst at the RAND Corporation.
 She has worked on projects related to building a culture of health, city resilience planning, integrating data to assess wellbeing and social equity, patient experience with health care, disaster recovery, and military mental health and health systems.
 Her Pittsburgh-based work focuses on the nexus of health, social equity, environment, and infrastructure, partnering with government and non-government stakeholders to use data and analysis for decision-making.
 She has experience in quantitative and qualitative research and analysis, workshop and training development, and strategic planning.
 Before joining RAND, Warren May worked at a health communications marketing agency.
 She has also worked in tobacco policy and community engagement for HIV prevention.
 Warren May earned her B.S. in biology and psychology from the University of Pittsburgh and her M.P.H. from the University of North Carolina at Chapel Hill Gillings School of Global Public Health with a concentration in health behavior.

 Warren May, L., Fischbach, J.R., & Abbott, M., Informing Pittsburgh's options to address lead in water, RAND Corporation (PE-247-RC), 2017